-Fortunately, the 13(f) filings require investors to report not only total share holdings, but to divide these among "sole", "shared", and "no" voting authority shares.
+Fortunately, the 13(f) filings require investors to report not only total share holdings, but to divide these among "sole," "shared," and "no" voting authority shares.
 Therefore, to show the sensitivity of our results to alternative assumptions, we next recompute profit weights under the assumption of proportional control ($\gamma{fs} = \beta{fs}$) where we limit attention to either "sole" and "shared" voting authority shares, or only "sole" voting authority shares.
-We restrict our attention the the period beginning in 2013 when we can relaibly scrape this
+We restrict our attention to the period beginning in 2013 when we can reliably scrape this information from XML 13(f) filings.
+We display the results in Figure 17 where we observe that on average κ profit weights appear to be slightly higher when we exclude nonvoting shares or shares with shared voting rights.
+In general, the differences between the average κ measures appear to be miniscule.

-30For example: linear, convex, etc.
+35For example: linear, convex, etc.

-31We also caution against normalizing the GGL{fg} measure and interpreting it as a profit weight under any circumstances.
+$^{^{36}}$ We also caution against normalizing the GGL{fg} measure and interpreting it as a profit weight under any circumstances.
 Consider the case of the breakfast cereal industry: Kellogg's has a market cap of \$21 Billion and derives most of its revenue from its breakfast cereal business.
 Pepsi has a market cap of \$165 Billion, and derives only a small fraction of its revenue from its breakfast cereal business (Quaker Oats).
-An investor holding the S&P 500 index would then value \$1 of profits $8 \times$ as much for Pepsi as it would for Kellogg's even though they own the same fraction of each firm.
+An investor holding the S&P 500 index would then value \$1 of profits 8 times as much for Pepsi as it would for Kellogg's even though they own the same fraction of each firm.

-Figure 16: Alternative κ by Voting Authority
+Figure 17: Alternative κ by Voting Authority